pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     Not implemented yet / Possible problems with the implementation:

-    - :rfc:`2217` flow control between client and server. (objects internal buffer may eat all your memory when never read)
+    - :rfc:`2217` flow control between client and server (objects internal buffer may eat all your memory when never read).

     .. versionadded:: 2.5